Skip to content

 • Request parameters:

-• file: The audio binary data to be recognized, wav format
+• file: Audio binary data in WAV format to be recognized.

-• If recognition is successful: {code:0,msg:ok,data:"Complete SRT subtitle format string"}
+• Successful recognition returns: {code:0,msg:ok,data:"Complete SRT subtitle format string"}

-Example: To recognize the 10.wav audio file, the spoken language in the file is Chinese.
+Example: Recognize the 10s.wav audio file, where the spoken language is Chinese.

 import requests